seanjin97/geekout-2024/docs/docs/setup/index.md

 ### [Postman](./postman.md)
 Postman is an API platform for building and using APIs.
 Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster.

-## Getting Started

-To make the most out of these guides, follow the instructions in the order presented and ensure your system meets all the required prerequisites specified in each guide.
-If you encounter any issues or have questions, feel free to ask for help (ping us on discord!!) or search for solutions online (you's strong and independent yes).

-## Conclusion

-Setting up your development environment properly is the first step toward a successful coding journey.
-These guides aim to provide you with a smooth setup process for each tool, ensuring that you can focus on what's important: building great software.